Thanks to GotNet.com for Non Profit website!

 Abraham Lincoln's favorite play was Macbeth.
 In March of 1865, John Wilkes Booth gave his final performance in the play as Duke Pescara in The Apostate, at Ford's Theatre.
 Caroline Shin has written that Louisa Drew also appeared by John Booth's side.
 Yet have been unable to locate cast for play or source.
 Interesting for I found that they were in Macbeth 1863 and assumed it was the only time they appeared together.
 Oh Well.

 Mrs. John Drew who is the founding member of their family within the United States.
 She came to the United States in March of 1827 as a young Miss Louisa Lane playing five different parts in a single act.
 Louisa was then very funny and the American public then loved her.
 If it was not for Louisa Lane's marriage to John Drew there would be no Barrymore's today as we have come to know and respect them.
 Photograph on the right is Mrs. John Drew in 1863 the year that she was on stage with John Wilkes Booth for a fair well performance to his honor.
 No, No, no conspiracy.
 Booth would shoot Lincoln two years later.
 A conspiracy of Love maybe.
 John W. Booth and Robert Lincoln both dated the same women, Lucy P. Hale.
 Daughter of a well known politician.
 As did Oliver W. Holmes and John Hay.
 They all Loved Lucy.
-They were way ahead of their time for uncle Hal wrote the song I Love Lucy which was a birthday present Ricky gave to Lucy on her birthday.
+They were way ahead of their time for uncle Hal wrote the song I Love Lucy which was a birthday present Ricky gave to Lucy as a birthday present.

 -NEW Click here to read more about Louisa Drew and family.